-Author has written 219 stories for Star Wars, Jedi Apprentice, Harry Potter, Emergency, West Wing, Buffy: The Vampire Slayer, Star Wars: The Clone Wars, StarTrek: The Next Generation, StarTrek: Voyager, Quantum Leap, Spider-Man, StarTrek: Deep Space Nine, Castle, Valdemar universe, Merlin, MacGyver, Doctor Who, Blakes 7, Sherlock, Moulin Rouge, Breaking Bad, Monty Python, Hellboy, Twilight Zone, Columbo, Indiana Jones, Beauty and the Beast, and Sapphire & Steel.
+Author has written 249 stories for Star Wars, Jedi Apprentice, Harry Potter, Emergency, West Wing, Buffy: The Vampire Slayer, Star Wars: The Clone Wars, StarTrek: The Next Generation, StarTrek: Voyager, Quantum Leap, Spider-Man, StarTrek: Deep Space Nine, Castle, Valdemar universe, Merlin, MacGyver, Doctor Who, Blakes 7, Sherlock, Moulin Rouge, Breaking Bad, Star Wars Rebels, Greatest American Hero, Monty Python, Hellboy, Twilight Zone, Columbo, Indiana Jones, Beauty and the Beast, Sapphire & Steel, and Starman.

 - 4-Sep-2014 - 'WRITER BEWARE'.
 Go google that and 'SFWA' (Science Fiction Writer's of America) and you will find a wonderful blog about what every writer should know about the scams and money-making schemes that 'say' that they're going to help you be a writer, become rich and famous, yadda, yadda, yadda.
 They're all horrible, greedy bottom-feeders and never give them anything.
 If it sounds too good to be true, it probably is.
 Ann C. Crispin helped found the WRITERS BEWARE blog on the SFWA web site and I went to a memorial for her at DragonCon.
 It was very nice and along with being a wonderful writer herself, she did all aspiring writers a great service by helping to found that blog.